acacereswright/acacereswright.github.io/projects.markdown

 As part of my undergraduate coursework I was required to complete a research project, which I conducted in the [Center for Applied Moral Psychology](https://sharifflab.com/) at the University of British Columbia.
 My project was in the areas of moral and privacy psychology, and was focused around how the level of privacy affects a person's altruism.
 To do so, I coded a variation on the public goods game using python and a framework designed for economic games called oTree.
 Once my program was developed I then deployed it to Heroku, a web hosting service, and ran several instances of the game to collect data.
 Once this was done I wrote a report discussing previous work in the area, as well as analyzing and discussing the data I had collected.

-If you'd like to view a copy of the final report you can [download it here.](documents/Caceres-Wright_undergrad_capstone.pdf)
+If you'd like to view a copy of the final report you can [view it here.](documents/Caceres-Wright_undergrad_capstone.pdf)

 ### Pintos: Simple Operating Systems

 As part of a course in operating systems, I developed multiple parts of the [Pintos Operating System](https://web.stanford.edu/class/cs140/projects/pintos/pintos_1.html).
 Main areas of focus included Scheduling Algorithms, User Argument Parsing, system calls, as well as some basic memory management.

+### Text Chat Application

+As part of my networking course, I had to develop a simple text chat application involving implementing several important network functions on both the server and client side over TCP connections.
+Important functions included IP address identification, viewing a list of logged in clients, and blocking and unblocking other clients.
+Along with this, it supported message passing between clients, and messages to logged out clients would be stored and delivered upon next login.

+### Internet Packet Transmission Protocol Simulator

+As part of my networking course, I had to implement several different packet transmission protocol protocols such as selective repeat and go-back-n protocol.
+This project involved ensuring accuracy in delivering packets, both in terms of order and contents.
+This involved having a deep understanding of the relevant network protocols as well as how to utilize checksums.

 ### Lossy Image Compression